 Meet a Tiger: Vernon Burton

-During the Fourth of July holiday, most people’s thoughts centered on cookouts, vacations and fireworks.
-This Tiger thought about history, because that’s what he does.
+During the Fourth of July holiday, most people’s thoughts center on cookouts, vacations and fireworks.
+This Tiger thinks about history.
 In his book, The Age of Lincoln, this respected historian explores Abraham Lincoln’s experience with issues such as immigration, civil rights, race relations and faith – all issues that remain evident today.

 We are where we are today because of our history.
 We can’t begin to look for solutions without understanding our past – and perhaps learning from it.